 Where we are Based in India

-Projects Abroad India has its office in the capital city, New Delhi.
+Projects Abroad India has its office in Jaipur.

-Despite India’s colossal size, you will experience a strong sense of community in New Delhi.
+Despite India’s colossal size, you will experience a strong sense of community in Jaipur.
 You’ll be treated as an exciting addition to any family or school that you join for your placement.